|Frequently Asked Questions (pdf)|

 - Psychoeducation groups — The program offers 25 to 30 psychoeducational groups each week.
 Groups address topics such as symptom management, dialectical behavior therapy (DBT), self assessment, medication management and fitness.
 Your case manager will help you determine which groups you should attend and set up a schedule.
 (Our group schedule is available on this page.)

 - Individual psychotherapy / cognitive behavioral therapy — We request that you meet with an individual psychotherapist once or twice each week.
 We will help you identify a therapist either at McLean or in the greater Boston community.
 The program fee does not cover this service.
 Psychotherapy may be covered in full or part by health insurance.

-- Psychopharmacology and medication management — The program psychiatrist, Robert Irvin, MD, facilitates a medication group once each week.
+- Psychopharmacology and medication management — The program psychiatrist, William P. Carter, MD, facilitates a medication group once each week.
 He will also meet with you individually for medication assessment and management, if needed.
 The program fee does not cover these services.
 Psychopharmacology is often covered in full or part by health insurance.

 - Fitness groups — McLean has a fitness center with state-of-the-art equipment.
 We offer fitness training supervised by a registered nurse and the fitness center director three times each week.
 We also offer in-house strength training directed by our occupational therapist twice weekly.

 - Community outings — Group trips to bookstores, cafes, bowling alleys, malls, museums, as well as to places for walks in nice weather, are held Mondays and Thursdays and on weekends.
 We also take longer seasonal trips to places such as Martha's Vineyard, Newport, and Rockport.
 The program fee covers transportation and a contribution toward admission fees required for an outing.
 The cost for additional items you may want (e.g., a book, a CD) are not covered.